hossbeast/fab/liblogger/README.md

 # liblogger

-An application using liblogger issues logging requests that are tagged with one or more categories.
-Some requests are ignored, and some result in the emission of log messages.
-This behavior is governed by one or more filters.
-The application provides a default set of filters, which can be overridden with command-line parameters.
-The filters can be changed dynamically at runtime.
+An application using liblogger configures a set of output streams, each of which is equipped with a set of filters.
+Components of the application issue logging requests that are tagged with one or more categories.
+The filters for a stream determine, based on its categories, which log messages are output to that stream.
+The application provides a default set of streams and filters, which can be overridden with command-line parameters, and reconfigured dynamically at runtime.

+# logging requests

-Before issuing a logging request, a component in the application first calls logger_register to obtains category ids for the logging categories it will use.
-Components which register a category with a given name receive the same id.
+Before issuing a logging request, an application component calls logger_register to obtains ids for the categories it will use.
+Any component that registers a category with a given name receives the same id.

+# logging options

+Log messages have associated options.
+For example, the log message may be colored red, or have a timestamp.
+For any given log message, the value of these settings is derived according to the following rules.

+For each option, in increasing order of precedence:

+- the category
+- the log site
+- the stream

+When a log message belongs to multiple categories, the category setting for a given option comes from the category with the highest precedence where that option is set.
+Categories with a lower id (i.e. that are listed first in logs.c) have higher precedence.

 # rationale